CunnyDev/torpleng-anisong/README.md

 - Should be anime song that is accessible in youtube.
 Use **Official MV** > **Official music** > Unofficial Video
 - First hiragana of sentence should match the last hiragana of previous sentence (のう - の is acceptable)
 - In case latest lyrics is hard to continue
-  - You may use second/third hiragana to match the lasy hiragana of previous lyrics.
+  - You may use second/third hiragana to match the last hiragana of previous lyrics.
 Use parenthesis in this case.
   - You may add/remove sentences of previous music.